anastasiospanagiotelis/DimensionReduction/README.md

 The notes are my own but much of the course is inspired by the excellent text

-- Izenman, A. J. (2008).
-"Modern multivariate statistical techniques.
+- Izenman, A. J. (2008). ["Modern multivariate statistical techniques.
 Regression, classification and manifold learning."](https://www.springer.com/gp/book/9780387781884), Springer.

 In particular Chapter 7 (especially section 7.2), Chapter 13 and Chapter 16 provide a good supplement to this course.